pinkyprakash/Flask/README.md

 # Flask
-This is sample flask application
+This is sample flask application to test the docker application